mbianchidev/mbianchidev/note-to-colleagues.md

 "Hello Matteo, have you watched the new episode of [insert TV series here]?"

 - Non-work related 🟡 - I'll take my time to reply, but thanks for messaging!

+## Calendar

+I work with my calendar only.
+I have my calendar.
+I have events for EVERYTHING (work related and not).
+You can still try to book me especially if the event is named "Work on x", "Read x", probably not if it's called "Very Important Customer Call" or anything that has more than just me in it.

+Out of Office means out of office.

+Lunch means lunch.

+Meals are important to me.
+PLEASE do not book me on my meal block - unless you like rejection, lol.

 ## Feedback